The Ultimate 7 Day Malaysia Itinerary – 5 Different Ideas

 Tips for your 7 day Malaysia Itinerary

-• Dress conservatively: when visiting the temples and mosques, women are required to have their shoulders and knees covered.
+• Dress conservatively: When visiting the temples and mosques, women are required to have their shoulders and knees covered.
 If you don’t have anything, you’ll be asked to rent something suitable or will be refused entry.

 Continue planning your trip to Malaysia with my other guides.